 As with any criminal offense that occurs on campus, any sexual assault should be reported to either the Sex Abuse Treatment Center Hotline: 524-7273, Campus Security: 611, or the Honolulu Police Department: 911 regardless of whether or not the student or staff member plans to press charges.
 A victim’s physical and emotional well-being is of paramount concern.
 However, it is important to consider preserving physical evidence to assist in apprehending and prosecuting any attacker.
 At the student’s request the Dean of Student Services will assist in notifying HPD of any offenses.

 Any member of the University of Hawaii community who commits a sexual offense is subject to criminal prosecution and University disciplinary procedures.
 Under University disciplinary procedures, a variety of sanctions may be imposed including dismissal or loss of employment.
 By law, all University disciplinary procedures provide due-process protection for the accuser and the accused.
 At the conclusion of the mandated hearings related to sexual offense, both the accuser and the accused shall be informed of the decision and sanction.

 Assistance is available in the Student Services Office for students who would like to change their academic and/or living situations following an alleged sexual assault incident, as well as for those who need counseling.

 Any member of the University community who commits a crime on campus will be subject to criminal prosecution and University disciplinary procedures.
 Under University disciplinary procedures, a variety of sanctions may be imposed including dismissal or loss of employment.
 Off-campus behavior which indicates that the student represents a danger to the health and safety of other members of the Leeward CC community may also be subject to the University’s disciplinary procedures.
-(The University’s disciplinary procedures are described more fully in the Student Conduct Code.
-Copies are available upon request at the Student Services Office.)
+(The University’s disciplinary procedures are described more fully in the UH Student Conduct Code.)

 Campus Security: 455-0611